Uploading Files To ENA¶

 You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission service.
 The most user-friendly approach is Using Webin File Uploader.

 Please note that this is not necessary if you are using Webin-CLI, as it handles the upload process for you.

 All upload methods described below will require you to have registered a Webin account, the ID for which resembles ‘Webin-XXXXX’.
+Always enter this with an upper-case ‘W’.
 Register an account or reset your password at the Webin login page.

 Keep Local Copies¶

 Always keep a local copy of the uploaded files until the files have been successfully submitted and archived.
 The Webin file upload area is a temporary transit area which is not backed up.
 Any files on the area are subject to our fair use policy (see below).

 You will upload files to your private Webin file upload area using either FTP

 or Aspera protocol through the

 is done using your Webin submission account name and password.